Outlook: WFS 3.0

 https://ogc-api.nrw.de/lika/v1/collections/flurstueck/queryables

-i.e. by replacing "items" with "queryables", you'll get a list of attributes you can use for filtering.
+i.e. by replacing "***items***" with "*<mark style="background-color:green;">**queryables**</mark>*", you'll get a list of attributes you can use for filtering.

 So, let's try it!

-flurstueck (cadastral parcel)
+| Collections | flurstueck (cadastral parcel) |

 First, we need a different reader: **OGC API - Features (WFS 3.0)**

-OGC API - Features (WFS 3.0) Reader
+<figure><img src="https://60501452-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FFgBfA6ZqJjyopUS8Ss5Q%2Fuploads%2FfQBBhmymg50RWOpuUWyo%2Fwfs_043.png?alt=media&#x26;token=33fb8739-fca1-46de-868e-3eb957d95ec0" alt=""><figcaption><p>OGC API - Features (WFS 3.0) Reader</p></figcaption></figure>

-Next open [Parameters ...] as usual.
+Next open **\[Parameters ...]** as usual.

-Expand [Constraints] and click [...] to select a collection.
+Expand **\[Constraints]** and click **\[...]** to select a collection.

 Please note: if you just want to see a few features for inspecting, you can limit to number of features to read in reader parameters.